The A.d.a.p.t. framework

 -

-Weeks 13–16 (Transformation): Bringing projects to fruition, synthesizing learning, envisioning next chapters in the student’s regenerative journey.
+Weeks 13–16 (Threshold): Bringing projects to fruition, synthesizing learning, envisioning next chapters in the student’s regenerative journey.

 This cyclical design ensures that participants are not just learning about regenerative development, but are living it—moving through the same phases of observation, creativity, experimentation, and renewal that sustain healthy ecosystems.